OpenDriveLab/Birds-eye-view-Perception/README.md

 ### Major Features

-* **Convenient BEVPerception Toolbox** <br> We integrate bag of tricks in the BEV toolbox that help us achieve 1st in the camera-based detection track of the Waymo Open Challenge 2022, which can be grouped as four types -- data augmentation, design of BEV encoder, loss family and post-process policy.
-This toolbox can be used indedependly or as a plug-in for `mmdet3d` and `detectron2`.
+* **Convenient BEVPerception Toolbox** <br> We integrate bag of tricks in the BEV toolbox that help us achieve 1st in the camera-based detection track of the Waymo Open Challenge 2022, which can be used indedependly or as a plug-in for `mmdet3d` and `detectron2`.
 Moreover, we provide a suitable playground for new-beginners in this area, including hands-on tutorial and small-scale dataset (1/5 WOD in kitti format) to validate idea.
 More detail can be found [here](./bev_toolbox/README.md).
 <div align="center">
   <b>Bag of Tricks</b>
 </div>